-To accomplish the SUDs mission of improving outcomes for addiction treatment while reducing cost of care, patients must have access to evidence-based treatment that is readily available and standardized across the system.
-The Mass General SUDs Initiative is focused on re-designing care at all levels to meet this goal.
+To accomplish the mission of improving outcomes for addiction treatment while reducing cost of care, patients must have access to evidence-based treatment that is readily available and standardized across the system.
+The Mass General Program in Substance Use & Addiction Services is focused on re-designing care at all levels to meet this goal.

 Addiction Consult Team (ACT)

-The multidisciplinary Addiction Consult Team (ACT) offers expert consultation and support for patients with moderate to severe substance use disorders (SUDs) across Mass General’s inpatient units.
+The multidisciplinary Addiction Consult Team (ACT) offers expert consultation and support to patients with substance use disorders across Mass General’s inpatient units.
 ACT comprises multiple roles including: physicians, nurse practitioners, clinical pharmacist, social workers, recovery coach, resource specialist, administrative coordinator.

 - Improved access to treatment and smooth transitions between care levels

-- Standardized medical treatment for SUDs, including withdrawal management and buprenorphine and methadone initiation
+- Standardized, evidence-based medical treatment for substance use disorder, including withdrawal management and buprenorphine and methadone initiation

 - Recovery coaches who bridge inpatient and outpatient care